 1b-1c.
 Authorization for the AF is performed in the NEF in case the NEF is used.
 The NEF will then convey the request to the NWDAF1 as defined in the clause 6.1.2.2, TS 23.288 [5].

-2a-2e Upon receiption of the request from the NF directly or via the NEF for untrusted NF, the NWDAF1 may subscribe/request to events from AMF/AF/OAM for UE location information, as the steps 2a-2e described in the clause 6.7.2.4, TS 23.288 [5].The NWDAF figures out a candidate SUPI list who currently stays but may once left in Source Area of Interest in target period.
+2a-2e Upon receiption of the request from the NF directly or via the NEF for untrusted NF, the NWDAF1 may subscribe/request to events from AMF/AF/OAM for UE location information, as the steps 2a-2e described in the clause 6.7.2.4, TS 23.288 [5].The NWDAF figures out a candidate SUPI list who currently stays but may once left in Source Area of Interest A in target period.

 2f-2g.
-To obtain UE mobility analytics in Target Area of Interest, the NWDAF1 sends Analytics subscribe/request (Analytics ID = UE mobility, Target of Analytics Reporting = list of SUPIs, Analytics Filter information = Target Area of Interest, Analytics Reporting information = Analytics target period) to the NWDAF2 serving Target Area of Interest.
-The NWDAF2 provides data analytics to the NWDAF1 including SUPI list and their related mobility analytics, who once stayed in Target Area of Interest in target period.
+For case 1, to obtain UE mobility analytics in Target Area of Interest B and related target period 1, the NWDAF1 sends Analytics subscribe/request (Analytics ID = UE mobility, Target of Analytics Reporting = list of SUPIs, Analytics Filter information = Target AOI B, Analytics Reporting information = Analytics target period 1) to the NWDAF2 serving the Target Area of Interest.
+The NWDAF2 provides data analytics to the NWDAF1 including SUPI list 2 and their related mobility analytics, who once stayed in Target Area of Interest B in target period 1.

+For case 2, besides the same interactions between NWDAF1 and NWDAF2 to obtain SUPI list 2 and their UE mobility analytics in Target Area of Interest B and related target period 1, in addition,to obtain SUPI list 3 and UE mobility analytics in Target Area of Interest C and related target period 2, the NWDAF1 sends Analytics subscribe/request (Analytics ID = UE mobility, Target of Analytics Reporting = list of SUPIs, Analytics Filter information = Target AOI C, Analytics Reporting information = Analytics target period 2) to the NWDAF3 serving the Target Area of Interest C. The NWDAF3 provides data analytics to the NWDAF1 including SUPI list 3 and their related mobility analytics, who once stayed in Target Area of Interest C in target period 2.

-NOTE: It is assumed that the NWDAF2 could collect data and keep for a certain period of time, e.g. 2 weeks, which could be configured by the operators.
+For case 3, to obtain UE mobility analytics who once didn't stay in Target Area of Interest B and target period 1, the NWDAF1 sends Analytics subscribe/request (Analytics ID = UE mobility, Target of Analytics Reporting = list of SUPIs, Analytics Filter information = Target AOI B, Analytics Reporting information = Analytics target period 1) to the NWDAF2 serving the Target Area of Interest B. The NWDAF2 provides data analytics to the NWDAF1 including SUPI list 2, who once stayed in Target Area of Interest B in target period 1.
+And then Source NWDAF subtracts these from the list of SUPIs.NOTE: It is assumed that the NWDAF2 could collect data and keep for a certain period of time, e.g. 2 weeks, which could be configured by the operators.